-The range of environmental, social and governance (ESG) ratings in the marketplace can be complex for companies to navigate.
-Our tips can help companies manage ratings and enhance ESG strategy.
+The abundance of environmental, social and governance (ESG) ratings providers in the marketplace can be complex for companies to navigate.
+Aon has tips to help you manage various ratings and enhance your overall ESG strategy.

 Since 1999, when the world’s first global sustainability index was introduced, ESG risks have steadily moved to the top of the agenda for many investors, shareholders and regulators.
 Today, ratings are used more than ever before to assess a company’s exposure to long-term ESG risks.

-For many companies, the primary goal should be progressing effectively from a practical to tactical approach to managing and disclosing ESG information should be the primary goal.
-Organizations that are new to ESG ratings can benefit from proactive management of ESG reporting to ensure that ratings providers have access to accurate information for their ratings calculations.
+For many companies, the primary goal should be progressing effectively from a practical to tactical approach to managing and disclosing ESG information.
+The proactive management of ESG reporting and disclosures benefits organizations that are new to ESG ratings, ensuring that ratings providers have access to accurate information for their ratings calculations.

-Before interacting with ESG ratings providers, companies should look to address two main challenges: sorting out the many ESG ratings and methodologies and dedicating the resources necessary to manage the flood of ESG data verification opportunities.
+Before determining whether to interact with ESG ratings providers, companies should look to address two main challenges: sorting through the different ESG ratings and methodologies in the marketplace and dedicating the resources necessary to manage ESG data verification opportunities.

-Here are several steps that your organization can take to manage your company’s ESG ratings, identify topics of priority and stay ahead of investor and regulatory scrutiny.
+Here are several steps you can take to manage your company’s ESG ratings, identify topics of priority and stay ahead of financial stakeholder scrutiny and expectations.

-Decide Which ESG Ratings Providers Merit Your Primary Focus
+Decide What ESG Ratings Providers Merit Your Primary Focus

-The first step an organization should take is deciding which ESG ratings providers to prioritize.
-Consider the following questions when determining which ratings providers to engage with and follow:
+The first step you should take is deciding what ESG ratings providers to prioritize.
+Consider the following questions when determining which ratings providers to engage with:

-- What is your company’s primary purpose for engaging ESG ratings providers?
-You may be looking to inform investors about ESG practices, improve ratings, create an accurate ESG benchmark for internal strategy or conduct an ESG gap analysis.
-Establishing the primary goal(s) you want to accomplish through engagement can help maintain focus in the face of myriad ESG ratings providers, data points and methodologies.
+- What is Your Company’s Primary Purpose in Engaging an ESG Ratings Provider?
+You might be looking to inform investors about ESG practices, improve your rating, identify an accurate ESG benchmark for internal strategy or conduct an ESG gap analysis.
+Establishing the primary goal(s) you want to accomplish through engagement can help you maintain focus as you work through different ESG ratings providers, data points and methodologies.

-- What is your company’s capacity to engage with ESG ratings providers?
-Providers require varying degrees of time commitment on the part of the business so determining in advance what providers require more information and what resources might be available internally will increase the likelihood of successful engagement with the ratings providers your company chooses to prioritize.
+- What is Your Company’s Capacity to Engage With ESG Ratings Providers?
+Providers require varying degrees of your time to explain the company’s business and its programs, so determining in advance what providers require more information and what resources might be available internally will increase the likelihood of successful engagement with the ratings providers your company chooses to prioritize.

-We encourage companies to ask these questions while considering the representative listing of ESG ratings providers provided at the end of this article (see appendices A, B and C).
-We grouped these ESG ratings providers into tiers based on their reach and your opportunity to verify company data.
+We encourage companies to ask these questions while considering the representative listing of ESG ratings providers provided at the end of this article (see Appendices A, B and C).
+We have grouped these ESG ratings providers into tiers based on their reach and your opportunity to verify company data.